schayes04/SupportEmail/README.md

     }

 ### Customization
 SHSupportEmail allows you to provide a tintColor in order to customize the appearance of the navigation bar.
+It also allows you to specify the status bar style.

     let supportEmail = SHSupportEmail()
-    supportEmail.tintColor = .white
+    supportEmail.tintColor = .blue
+    supportEmail.statusBarStyle = .lightContent
     supportEmail.send(to: ["support@test.com"], subject: "Support", from: self) { result, error in switch result {
             case .cancelled: